 On May 6, 2002, section 7-329b of the Connecticut General Statutes amended the term "port authority" to include the New Haven Port Authority.
 This act of the General Assembly provided the enabling legislation for the City of New Haven (the "City") to establish the New Haven Port Authority.
 On February 3, 2003, the New Haven Board of Alders adopted an ordinance creating the Port Authority for the purpose of developing, operating, and serving as an advocate for the port community and district within the City.
-The Authority is a component unit of the City of New Haven.
 The Authority commenced independent operations January 2008 upon the receipt of 14.3 acres of land known as East Shore Parkway and cash from the City.

 The Authority is governed by a Board of Directors which is appointed by the Mayor and confirmed by the Board of Alders.
-There were seven Board members as of June 30, 2021.
+There were six Board members as of June 30, 2022.